Built on the HARP Specification

 Approve from anywhere

-The Airlock Mobile Approver runs on Android and iOS.
-Receive push notifications, review artifacts, and sign decisions — all from your phone.
+The Airlock Mobile Approver is deployed within your organization.
+Authorized reviewers receive push notifications, inspect encrypted artifacts, and sign decisions — from any approved device.

 Airlock Mobile Approver — Login